jonnypeace/rygex/README.md

 This will be under development as i think of new things to add, and optimize the code.

+## Info

+Tested on Python 3.10.6 for the most part on Ubuntu22.04, very little testing has taken place on other versions.

+After seeking some feedback on pygrep, the use of pygrep does not scale well when larger stacks are searched, and I believe it's mostly due to pythons regex engine.
+Better tools for the job would be grep or ripgrep, so I would use the right tool for the right job :)

 ## Basic Rules

 * Required args are at least --start or --pyreg otherwise the programme won't do anything